Spotting the Warning Signs: How to Tell if a Tree is likely to Falling

-Tree safety is an important aspect of maintaining your property especially when it comes to avoid risk of injury and damage from falling trees.
-But how do you know if the tree you have on your property is at risk of falling?
-In this article, we will look at the main signs to look out for and offer tips from an expert to determine the trees that are in danger of falling and if the tree needs to be removed by an expert.
+Tree safety is an important aspect of maintaining your property particularly when it comes to protecting your property from the risk of injury and damage from falling trees.
+But how do you know when a tree on your property is at risk of falling?
+In this article, we’ll examine the most important warning signs to watch out for, and offer expert advice to help you determine the trees that are in danger of falling and if the tree needs to be removed by an expert.

 The Leaning Trunk or Crown

-One of the most obvious signs to be aware of is a leaning trunk or crown.
-If the tree’s trunk isn’t horizontal or the crown is tilted in one direction, it may suggest it is in danger of falling.
+One of the first indicators to be aware of is a leaning tree or crown.
+If the tree’s trunk isn’t straight or the crown is tilting in one direction, it could be a sign an area where the tree could be in danger of falling.

-Another indication to look for is cavities or cracks in the trunk.
-They can weaken the tree’s structure as well as make it susceptible to fall.
+Another sign to look out for are cracks or holes in the trunk.
+They can weaken the structure of the tree making it susceptible to falling.

 Dead or dying branches